bhelx/capshare/README.md

-# CapShare
+# capshare

-Capshare is a really fast way to share a screencapture.
+capshare is a really fast way to share a screencapture.
 It's a background daemon for OS X so once you set it up it's always running.

 ## How it works

-The CapShare daemon watches a specified folder on your machine.
+The capshare daemon watches a specified folder on your machine.
 When a file is added to that folder it immediately uploads the file to an s3 bucket and copies the https link to your clipboard.

 Because it's just a folder it will also work if you drag or copy an image to that folder.